MathieuLeocmach/pyboo/doc/intro.rst

 Input
 -----

-The present library takes as input a (N,3) array of float coordinates named ``pos`` and a (M,2) array of integers named ``bonds`` that defines the bond network.
-If ``bonds`` contains the couple (10,55) it means that there is a bond between the particles which coordinates can be found at ``pos[10]`` and ``pos[55]``.
-The bonds are supposed unique and bidirectional, therefore if the bond (10,55) is in ``bonds``, the bond (55,10) exists *implicitely* and should not be part of ``bonds``.
+The present library takes as input a (N, 3) array of float coordinates named ``pos`` and a (M, 2) array of integers named ``bonds`` that defines the bond network.
+If ``bonds`` contains the couple (10, 55) it means that there is a bond between the particles which coordinates can be found at ``pos[10]`` and ``pos[55]``.
+The bonds are supposed unique and bidirectional, therefore if the bond (10, 55) is in ``bonds``, the bond (55, 10) exists *implicitely* and should not be part of ``bonds``.

 The library is agnostic on how the bonds were determined.
 Possible choices are (among others):
  - two particles closer than a maximum distance,
- - the k nearest neighbours of a particle,
  - Delaunay triangulation.

 Other libraries have very efficient implementations of theses methods.
 See for example :class:`scipy.spatial.KDTree` for fast spatial query or :class:`scipy.spatial.Delaunay`.

-Alternatively Pyboo can take as input arrays of M nearest neighbours.
+Alternatively Pyboo can take as input arrays of k nearest neighbours (that can also be obtained from :class:`scipy.spatial.KDTree`).
 For example in a dense assembly of hard spheres, one expects the important structures (FCC, HCP, icosahedron) to be made of a central particle and its 12 neighbours.
-The 12 first neighbours are stored in ``ngbs``, a (N,12) array of indicies.
+The k=12 first neighbours are stored in ``ngbs``, a (N, 12) array of indicies.
 If for a reason or an other some particles have less than 12 neighbours, the remaining slots can be filled by negative values, e.g. -1.

 Spherical harmonics
 -------------------